edriso/one-lesson-up/README.md

 One Lesson Up gamifies online learning with:

-- **🎯 Points System** - Earn 1 point per lesson, with learning deadline bonuses
+- **🎯 Points System** - Earn points for learning, with time bonuses and course completion bonuses
 - **⏱️ Learning Deadlines** - Complete classes on time for bonus points
 - **📝 Learning Summaries** - Reinforce knowledge by writing what you learned
 - **📖 Course Reflections** - Write and edit reflections when completing courses